 Everybody was kung-fu fighting!Chop Sockey is a rather disrespectful term, referring to fight scenes with an East Asian (especially Chinese, mostly Hong Kong) martial-arts style, but is often (see examples below) used to describe the whole genre of martial-arts films.
-They usually feature overly exaggerated and presentations of traditional fighting techniques, leading to dramatic sound effects, and sometimes questionable dialogue dubbing.
+They usually feature over exaggerated presentations of traditional fighting techniques, dramatic sound effects, and sometimes questionable dialogue dubbing.
 This is also a parody trope where stereotypical aspects based on the Martial Arts Movie genre are played up as an Affectionate Parody to Pastiche.
 Today, this trope can be found in everything from South Park to Mountain Dew commercials to video games (e.g. Kung Fu Chaos) to this XKCD strip.
 Martial Arts Do Not Work That Way is a Sister Trope.
 Dragons Up the Yin Yang is a common visual motif.

 Those cats were fast as lightning!

 In fact it was a little bit frightening!